 This Proposal is intended to proceed along with others within the Program.
 Each proposal is independent and may or may not proceed on its own merits, however there may be construction activities that occur in parallel, which could result in cumulative surface and groundwater impacts.
-Given that PSC are responsible for all associated proposals, the construction impacts of this Proposal will be scheduled to minimise any cumulative effects of the separate proposals in the Program proceeding at the same time.
+Given that PSC are responsible for all associated proposals, the construction impacts of this proposal will be scheduled to minimise any cumulative effects of the separate proposals in the Program proceeding at the same time.

-Potential impacts to surface waters relate directly to erosion and increased sedimentation during construction.
-There is also the potential for spills of fuels and other contaminants arising from plant and machinery, which could enter surface waters during any works completed in proximity to drainage lines and waterways.
-Groundwater vulnerability mapping indicates sensitive ground water receivers throughout the entire Study Area.
+Potential impacts to downstream surface waters relate directly to erosion and increased sedimentation during construction.
+This could result in impacts to the water quality within the adjacent Lachlan River.

+There is also potential for spills of fuels and other contaminants arising from plant and machinery, which could enter surface waters during any works completed in proximity to drainage lines and waterways.
+Groundwater vulnerability mapping indicates sensitive ground water receivers throughout the study area.